-Beginning October 1, 2011, Family Abuse Prevention Act Restraining hearings will be held at 1:00PM Monday through Friday.
-Forms must be completed and Filed with the court records office by 11:30AM to be heard the same day.
+Family Abuse Prevention Act Restraining hearings are held at 1:00PM Monday through Friday.
+Forms must be completed and Filed with the court records office by 11:00AM to be heard the same day.

 Frequently Asked Questions about Restraining Orders